adam-milbourne/hangman823/README.md

 Milestone 4 starts a new direction of creating the hangman game using a class.
 In the milestone a word will be chosen and will ask you to guess letters based on a list which looks like this: [_][_][_], Also set up is lives and words guessed as well as unique words left.

+Milestone 5 .py file completes the game and allows you to lose and win based on a while loop outside of the class.

 ## installation
 TODO: write installation instructions (click download ?)